wazuh/wazuh-documentation/source/amazon/services/supported-services/security-lake.rst

     $ systemctl restart wazuh-manager

 Please note that the module's time of execution varies depending on the number of notifications present in the queue.
+If the ``<interval>`` value is less than the required time of execution, the :ref:`Interval overtaken<interval_overtaken_message>` message will be displayed in the ``ossec.log`` file.

 Parameters